-Certificate signing requests · Cloudflare SSL docs
+Certificate signing requests (CSRs) — SSL for SaaS

-For those customers that prefer to acquire their own SSL certificate from a Certificate Authority (CA), Cloudflare can generate the requisite Certificate Signing Request (CSR) with the customer’s organization name, location, etc. (The associated private key will be generated by Cloudflare and never leaves our network, avoiding the risk of unsafe handling by you or your customer.)
+Certificate signing requests (CSRs) — SSL for SaaSGenerate a Certificate Signing Request (CSR) to get a custom certificate from the Certificate Authority (CA) of your choice while maintaining control of the private key on Cloudflare.
+The private key associated with the CSR will be generated by Cloudflare and will never leave our network.

-Once the CSR has been generated, it should be provided to your customer.
+Once the CSR has been generated, provide it to your customer.
 Your customer will then pass it along to their preferred CA to obtain a certificate and return it to you.
-After you receive the certificate you should upload it to Cloudflare, referencing the unique CSR ID that was provided to you during CSR creation.
+After you receive the certificate, you should upload it to Cloudflare and reference the unique CSR ID that was provided to you during CSR creation.

-Generating the private key and CSR
+Generate the private key and CSR

 All fields except for organizational_unit and key_type are required.
 If you do not specify a